Ronald Hilton

-Early Years
+Early years

 "[A]s a child I wandered around the shores on its beautiful bay during World War 1.
 Navy vessels came and went and I clearly remember arrival of a destroyer different from the ones I was used to; it was American.
 The United States had just entered the war, and I became conscious of the existence of that distant land, never dreaming that I would make my home there.
 Some wives of interned Germans were billeted with us; they were kind people, and we became very fond of them.
 At the same time I saw young English soldiers going off to fight the Hun; I recall how one kindly helped me across a busy street.
 Then, at the railway station, I would see Red Cross trains arrive, full of young English soldiers with all kinds of ugly wounds.
 I became aware of the tragic absurdity of such international 'relations.'...
 My family moved to Winchester, where I haunted the great cathedral where Philip II of Spain, the Devil of the South, married bloody Mary Tudor.
 The chantry of Bishop Gardiner, in the gaunt counter-reformation style of El Escorial, contrasted with the more lovely ones of earlier bishops, notably that of William of Wykham.
 One of my first publications was a detailed account of the marriage, based on the conflicting versions of chronicles and historians.
 I realized that history comes in different colors and shades."

 He was attached to Oxford university from 1929 to 1937, first to Christ Church (1929–36), then to Magdalen (1937) majoring in French and minored in Spanish.
-It was through Salvador de Madariaga that Hilton earned the de Osma scholarship at the Instituto de Valencia de Don Juan and went to Madrid in late March, 1931.
+It was through Salvador de Madariaga that Hilton earned the De Osma Studentship at the Instituto Valencia of Don Juan and went to Madrid in late March, 1931.